alejandroaviles/sMGPT/README.md

 #

-Mathematica routines to compute the RSD power spectrum for biased tracers in Modified Gravity models
+Mathematica routines to compute the RSD power spectrum for biased tracers in Modified Gravity models using the SPT/EFT theory of https://arxiv.org/abs/2012.05077

 #